-A number of fished species use near shore beach habitats in South Australia (Bryars 2003).
-Due to uncertainties around fished species responses in these ecosystems, predictions of change are generally lacking across the park network, although Bryars (2013b) did make predictions for some beach fishes.
-No predictions are available for the IMP.
+A number of fished species use nearshore beach habitats in South Australia (Bryars 2003).
+Due to uncertainties around fished species' responses in these ecosystems, predictions of change are generally lacking across the park network, although Bryars (2013b) did make predictions for some beach fishes.
+It is possible that beach fishes such as mulloway, Australian salmon, Australian herring, yellow-eye mullet and/or school whiting will temporarily increase in abundance in the Gunyah Beach SZ of the TPMP (Bailey et al. 2012a).
 Potential indicators for monitoring beach ecosystems include size/abundance/diversity of fish communities.